 Have access to monthly Faculty Development Workshops.
 Recent Topics have included:

-The Center for Education and Scholarship supports educational research and scholarship at the Ohio State University College of Medicine, as well as serves as a valuable resource for those interested in these educational endeavors.
-The Center has a variety of seminars and workshops that can help residents interested in medical education hone their skills.
-The Center also brings nationally recognized educational leaders to OSU to lead some of these sessions.
-Check out the Center's website to see more resources that are available.
+The College of Medicine supports educational research and scholarship, as well as serves as a valuable resource for those interested in these educational endeavors.
+There are a variety of seminars and workshops that can help residents interested in medical education hone their skills.
+The Office of Evaluation, Curriculum Research and Development (OECRD) also brings nationally recognized educational leaders to OSU to lead some of these sessions.
+Check out OECRD's website to see more resources that are available.

 Medical Education Elective: Residents choosing a medical education elective are exposed to the variety of educational tasks that a typical clinician educator would encounter in their professional career.
-Under the guidance of the department’s expert clinician educators, the residents:
+Under the guidance of the department’s expert clinician educators, the residents can:

 OSUMC IM Residents are active participants in many departmental, hospital and college committees.
 Through participation in these committees and task forces, residents gain insight into the impact physicians have in shaping their community and work place.
 All Residents participate in an Educational Innovations Project Design Group, focusing on the outpatient arena, inpatient wards or critical care units.